CA province

 Units: WMUs open in current synopsis, Gulf Islands special hunting area, Fraser Valley special hunting area

-Deadlines: kind: text; text: Current synopsis seasons apply
+Deadlines: Current synopsis seasons apply

-Fees: kind: text; text: Mule deer species licence $88 + $37 HCTF + GST • kind: text; text: White-tailed deer species licence $88 + $37 HCTF + GST
+Fees: Mule deer species licence $88 + $37 HCTF + GST • White-tailed deer species licence $88 + $37 HCTF + GST

 Open map layer